 “Last month the government published an ambitious action plan for LGB and T people, which included a commitment to look at possible next steps for civil partnerships.
 We’re in the process of talking to various groups and individuals with an interest in this area so we can decide on the best way forward.”

 The “Working for Lesbian, Gay, Bisexual and Transgender Equality” document, referenced above, published last month, says of same-sex relationships:

 Since the implementation of the Civil Partnership Act in December 2005, over 35,000 couples have formally registered their partnership, gaining vital legal protections where previously they had none.
 An amendment made to the Equality Act 2010 makes it possible to remove the express prohibition on civil partnerships taking place in religious premises.

 We want to talk to those with a key interest in this issue about what the next stage should be for civil partnerships, including how some religious organisations can allow same-sex couples the opportunity to register their relationship in a religious setting if they wish to do so.

 Spain, Denmark, the Netherlands, Belgium, Canada, South Africa, Norway, Sweden, Portugal, Nepal, Iceland and most recently Argentina, have all legalised gay marriage.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.